emap-strawberry/emap-strawberry/README.md

 ### Self-introduction
-I am in my junior year of university.
+I am a fourth year student of university.
 Affiliation : System Design & Management, Systems Innovation, Faculty of Engineering, The University of Tokyo
 Interested in :
  - Web Front-end